 2. Proposal tabled to Academic Board

-If endorsed by Development Committee, a recommendation is tabled at Academic Board.
+If endorsed by Accreditation Committee, a recommendation is tabled at Academic Board.

 3. Approval by Council